 When someone does decide to leave the "fold" to go out on his or her own, the other one is constantly checking in with the other person, OR the one who is out is constantly checking in to see how the "lonely" person is doing.

 If you do leave for a girls' night or birthday party or special family gathering, you decide to leave much earlier than you did in the past.

 When you're a clingy couple, one or both of you is most likely holding back your true feelings or opinions on any number of subjects out of fear of looking bad or turning the other person away from you.

 The clinginess comes from a need to feel love and a desire to not be abandoned.
 No one wants to be alone forever, but you shouldn't squash your authentic self in order to stay a duo.
 This will ultimately kill you inside and eventually your relationship will crumble.
 If something is meant to end, let it end sooner than later.
 Trust me.

 We all love getting caught up in a romance, but when you are caught up in stage five clinger life, you become out of touch with the world around you, from your job to your family to maybe even world and local news.
 A relationship is supposed to be an important thing, not your everything.

 7. Even the Smallest of Fights Are Devastating

-Fights are the least fun part of any relationship, but they happens.
-However, when they happen to the "clinger duo," it's devastating because the fear of breakup and abandonment is so high that the fight will become diluted (meaning you both pull back your feelings and honesty), overemotional (think pleas and ranting about breaking up and the level of true love you emit from your pores), or incredibly nasty because the two of you are so anxious about being left that neither of you fight with a filter, which is deadly to the relationship.
+Fights are the least fun in any relationship, but it happens.
+However, when it happens to the "clinger duo," it's devastating because the fear of breakup and abandonment is so high that the fight will become diluted (meaning you both pull back your feelings and honesty), overemotional (think pleas and ranting about breaking up and the level of true love you emit from your pores), or incredibly nasty because the two of you are so anxious about being left that neither of you fight with a filter, which is deadly to the relationship.